Beam Test Studies of 3D Pixel Sensors Irradiated Non-Uniformly for the ATLAS Forward Physics Detector

 One critical aspect of the pixel devices for the AFP forward detector is the non-uniform nature of the radiation distribution across the sensor.
-AFP pixel devices must be able to operate with high efficiency when only a portion of the sensor is irradiated to $5\times 10^{15}$~n$_{eq}$/cm$^2$.
+AFP pixel devices must be able to operate with high efficiency when only a portion of the sensor is irradiated to $5\times 10^{15}$~n$_{\rm eq}$/cm$^2$.
 This means that the less irradiated areas of the sensor have to sustain high bias voltages keeping the leakage current at moderate values.
 Previous experiences with FE-I4 CNM 3D devices indicated that the leakage current has to be lower than 200~$\mu$A (front-end chip not powered) in order to maintain low noise levels and ensure high hit reconstruction efficiency~\cite{sgrinstein_nima}.

-To study the effect of non-uniform irradiations, two FE-I4 IBL prototypes (CNM-57 and CNM-83) were irradiated with protons non-uniformly at the IRRAD1 facility at CERN-PS~\cite{irrad1}.
+To study the effect of non-uniform irradiations, two FE-I4 IBL prototypes (CNM-57 and CNM-83, without slim edges) were irradiated with protons non-uniformly at the IRRAD1 facility at CERN-PS~\cite{irrad1}.
 The irradiation levels are listed in Table~\ref{table:fei4_devices}.
 Figure~\ref{fig:irrad} shows the irradiation dose distribution on CNM-57, a similar profile was obtained for CNM-83 but with a larger maximum dose.

 The leakage currents measured as a function of the bias voltage for CNM-57 and CNM-83 are shown in Fig.~\ref{iv_fei4_irrad}.
-The measurements were taken at $-20^{\circ}$~C with the front-end electronics not powered.
+The measurements were taken at $-20^{\circ}$~C with the front-end electronics not powered\footnote{The temperature was determined with a Pt-1000 temperature sensor on the module.}.
 The device with early breakdown before irradiation shows a large leakage current at intermediate bias voltages ($\approx$150~V), an indication that its performance may not be optimal due to the noise induced by the dark current.